kryptokrona/kryptokrona-docs/faq/Frequently-Asked-Questions.md

 * **Q: I've started mining, how can I view my stats?**

     A: Take the pool address, and remove the port number.
-For example, if your pool address is `slowandsteady.fun:3333`, go to the website `slowandsteady.fun`.
+For example, if your pool address is `turtlepool.space:3333`, go to the website `turtlepool.space`.
 There should be a spot for you to put in your TRTL address, and you can then view your hashrate, pending balance, payouts, and more.

 * **Q: Why is the hashrate on the pool website different to what is shown in my miner?**